 EXCLUSIVE-Gazprom says Nord Stream 1 resumption depends on Siemens Energy

-VLADIVOSTOK, Russia, Sept 6 (Reuters) - Russian gas pipeline Nord Stream 1 will not resume gas supplies until Siemens Energy ENR1n.DE repairs faulty equipment, Gazprom’s GAZP.MM Deputy CEO Vitaly Markelov told Reuters on Tuesday.
+VLADIVOSTOK, Russia, Sept 6 (Reuters) - Russian natural gas pipeline Nord Stream 1 will not resume shipments until Siemens Energy ENR1n.DE repairs faulty equipment, Gazprom’s GAZP.MM Deputy Chief Executive Officer Vitaly Markelov told Reuters on Tuesday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.